File Complaint Against Employer - Hostile Work Environment

 How to File an Anonymous HR Complaint With DoNotPay

 With our new Anonymous HR Complaints product, we will help you report an employer or file a complaint with HR without having to reveal your identity.
 Filing is easy with only four steps:

 1. Open the Anonymous HR Complaint product on DoNotPay.

 2. Enter your employer’s name and the HR department’s mailing address.

 3. Describe the issues you're experiencing and how you want them to be addressed.

-DoNotPay will automatically mail the report anonymously on your behalf.
+DoNotPay will automatically mail the report anonymously!
+How convenient was that?

 Get the Most Out of DoNotPay!